Kitura/Swift-Kuery-ORM/README.md

 ### Using `optional` if fields

-If you would like an id field that allows you to specify specific values whilst also being automatic when an id is not explicitly set you can use an optional type for your id field, this requires an implementation of the `getID` and `setID` functions.
+If you would like an id field that allows you to specify specific values whilst also being automatic when an id is not explicitly set you can use an optional Int for your id field and re-define the `idKeypath` property to point at the field.
 For example:

 ```swift
 struct Person: Model {